 "Maintaining our pristine waters up here is vital.
 We're a tourist economy, and that's what people come to see.
 The tourism is a small reason.
-Clean water is crucial to maintain this really help preserve our waterways.
+Clean water is crucial to maintain this beautiful part of the state we live in," Hass said.